jakub-szczepaniak/my-cv/README.md

 # my-cv
-My resume, written in LaTex using [Developer CV](https://www.latextemplates.com/template/developer-cv) Latex class as a template.
+My resume, written in LaTex.

 # build
 Assuming you have `docker` installed and `justfile`: